Sarkozy fails to down Hollande in French vote duel

 “Europe has got over it,” Sarkozy said of the crisis.

 Hollande shot back: “Europe has not got over it.
-Europe is today facing a possible resurgence of the crisis with generalized austerity, and that’s what I don’t want.”
+Europe is today facing a possible resurgence of the crisis with generalised austerity, and that’s what I don’t want.”

 Hollande, who vowed to push for a new focus on growth to allow the euro zone to convalesce, said people across Europe were watching the election in the hope it would change the bloc’s economic direction for the better.